ForgeRock/exampleOAuth2Clients/node-passport-openidconnect/README.md

     * `accessToken`: an [access token](https://tools.ietf.org/html/rfc6749#section-1.4)
     * `refereshToken`: a [refresh token](https://tools.ietf.org/html/rfc6749#section-1.5)
     * `tokenResponse`: a full response from the OP's token endpoint
-    * `done`: call to the next handler in Passport
+    * `done`: call the next handler in Passport

-    >In addition, the request object can be received as the first argument in the callback by enabling `passReqToCallback` option, as described in Passport [Authorize](http://www.passportjs.org/docs/authorize/) documentation.
+    In addition, the request object can be received as the first argument in the callback by enabling `passReqToCallback` option, as described in the Passport [Authorize](http://www.passportjs.org/docs/authorize/) documentation.

     Define the strategy: